-Below are sample posts you can use on your social media channels, such as X, Bluesky, Facebook, Mastodon, LinkedIn and Instagram.
-You are also welcome and encouraged to come up with your own posts and messages that make most sense for your league, team and hockey community!
+Below are sample posts you can use on your social media channels, such as Twitter, Facebook and Instagram.
+You are also welcome and encouraged to come up with your own tweets and messages that make most sense for your league, team and hockey community!

-Remember that posts on X can only be up to 280 characters in length (including links); for Bluesky it's 300 characters.
+Remember that tweets can only be up to 280 characters in length.